CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

     (pythonenv) $
     ```

-    Now that the virtual environment is active and has the prerequisite Python packages installed, it is a great time
+Now that the lab virtual environment is active and has the prerequisite Python packages installed, it is a great time
 to start trying out Python.

 ---